 In this essay, I'll provide you with a series of resources to help inform your decision-making about career opportunities when it comes to jobs.

 1. A good starting point is to read this overview from the Bureau of Labor Statistics that provides an overview of what psychologists do and what the job prospects are in each area for the future.
+One of my favorite career resources is O*Net.
+You can type in any career to find out more about the skills and responsibilities involved and the training required.
+If you're unsure of what career may be a good fit for you, they have an online test to take.

 3. Employment opportunities (and salaries) increase when students receive a graduate degree in psychology.
 Getting into graduate school can feel like a daunting process, but there are many resources out there to give you advice and support.
 Here is a list of web resources that provides tons of information on the topic.
 Remember that our department's faculty can provide you with opportunities and guidance when applying for grad school in psychology, too.